 Decide

-Projects and programmes are undertaken to deliver change.
-This involves risks which can be managed but not altogether eliminated.
-Good methods (MSP, M_o_R, PMI, Prince2 and the like) are necessary and frequently under-used.
+Leaders commission projects and programmes to deliver change.
+They know this involves risks which can be managed but not eliminated.
+Good methods (MSP, M_o_R, PMI, Prince2, Agile and the like) are necessary and frequently under-used.
 Careful design of the environment can significantly improve the chances of success.
 The warning signs of deviation from plan can be detected and causes diagnosed by simple dispassionate checks, as long as the Governance Board is attentive to the reports.
 What then remains is the decision: do you want to correct it or abide by the results of chance?

 …………………….